-where $d$ is a scaling factor, $Q(z_t), K(c)$ are visual query and textual key matrices respectively.
+where $d$ is a scaling factor, and $Q(z_t)$ and $K(c)$ are visual query and textual key matrices, respectively.
 Notice that (\ref{eq:attention_map}) only represents one cross-attention layer.
 In practice, since diffusion models may have multiple cross-attention layers with different resolutions, we resize all cross-attention maps to the same resolution and average them to produce the final $A$.
-Interaction between modalities primarily happens in cross attention~\cite{rombach_high-resolution_2022,podell_sdxl_2023,peebles_scalable_2023,chen2023pixartalpha,esser_scaling_2024}, which computes the similarity between visual query and textual key matrices.
-Higher cross-attention score yields larger activation values in $A$, signifying a stronger relationship between the image pixel and the text label.
+Interaction between modalities primarily happens in cross-attention~\cite{rombach_high-resolution_2022,podell_sdxl_2023,peebles_scalable_2023,chen2023pixartalpha,esser_scaling_2024}, which computes the similarity between visual query and textual key matrices.
+Higher cross-attention scores yield larger activation values in $A$, signifying a stronger relationship between the image pixel and the text label.
 Therefore, we can approximate $p_\theta(c_i|x_k)$ by post-processing $A$.
 For each candidate class $c_i$, we first extract the corresponding columns in cross-attention map $A$ and average these columns to obtain $A[c_i]\in\mathbb{R}^{H_z\times W_z}$.
-Then, we apply min-max normalization and bilinear upsample to $A[c_i]$, producing heatmap $H[c_i]\in\mathbb{R}^{H\times W}$.
-Next, we follow~\cite{wang_diffusion_2024,xu_mctformer_2023} to further enhance the heatmap $H[c_i]$ based on self-attention map that encodes correlations between different pixels.
+Then, we apply min-max normalization and bilinear upsampling to $A[c_i]$, producing heatmap $H[c_i]\in\mathbb{R}^{H\times W}$.
+Next, we follow~\cite{wang_diffusion_2024,xu_mctformer_2023} to further enhance the heatmap $H[c_i]$ based on the self-attention map that encodes correlations between different pixels.
 Finally, we generate pixel-text alignment $p_\theta(c_i|x_k)$ using softmax.
-The algorithm is the same as Algorithm~\ref{alg:core} without line 3 and line 7.
+The algorithm is the same as Algorithm~\ref{alg:core} without Lines 3 and 7.